Skip to main content

 Show 3 specialties

-Princess Listings
+About Princess

 Princess Yachts is one of the United Kingdom's largest and most prestigious luxury motor yacht manufacturers, with every yacht designed and built in Plymouth, Devon — a city with maritime heritage stretching back to Sir Francis Drake and the Mayflower.
 The company was founded in 1965 by David King as Marine Projects, and has grown over nearly six decades into a global luxury brand producing yachts from 35 to over 100 feet.